RiceD2KLab/Audubon_F21/Flex_Faster_RCNN/README.md

-  ├── backbone: extract feature maps (we provide classical backbone and feature pyramid backbone) ├── network_files: Faster R-CNN network（including Fast R-CNN module and RPN module and etc） ├── train_utils: modules for training and testing（including cocotools） ├── my_dataset.py: Customized data sets
+  ├── backbone: extract feature maps (we provide classical backbone and feature pyramid backbone) ├── network_files: Faster R-CNN network（including Fast R-CNN module and RPN module and etc） ├── train_utils: modules for training and testing（including cocotools） ├── Confusion_Matrix: compare test results using confusion matrix (with an easy guide example) ├── convert_XML: get corresponding annotation xml files from a csv.file ├── my_dataset.py: Customized data sets
   ├── train_mobilenet.py: Use MobileNetV2 as the backbone for training
   ├── train_resnet50_fpn.py: Use resnet50+FPN as the backbone for training